Quadratic exponential vectors: Condition for the existence of the quadratic exponential vectors

 \section{Condition for the existence of the quadratic exponential vectors}

 When both $\Psi(f)$ and $\Psi(g)$ exist, the explicit form of their scalar product was determined in \cite{AS}, for step functions in $\mathbb{R}$ with bounded supports.
-We further prove that the sufficient condition for the existence of a quadratic exponential vector with a pre-assigned test function, given in \cite{AS}, is also a necessary conditon.
+We further give a sufficient condition for the existence of a quadratic exponential vector.
 Finally, using the factorization property of the quadratic exponential vectors and an approximation argument, we extend the formula for the scalar product to exponential vectors with arbitrary step functions.
 Due to the nonlinearity involved in this form of the scalar product, the approximation argument is not as straightforward as in the first order case.
 A different proof of this result was obtained in \cite{ADS}.

 \begin{lemma} For all $n\geq 1$ and all $f,\,g,\,h\in L^2(\Bbb R^d)\cap L^\infty(\Bbb R^d)$, one has

 \end{lemma} \begin{proof} Let us prove the above lemma by induction.
 For $n=1$, it is clear that identity (\ref{hhh}) is satisfied.